mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

     - [`Templates/enum-doc-template.md`](Templates/enum-doc-template.md) → Template for documenting enums.
     - [`Templates/interface-doc-template.md`](Templates/interface-doc-template.md) → Template for documenting interfaces.
     - [`Templates/struct-doc-template.md`](Templates/struct-doc-template.md) → Template for documenting structs.
-  - Fill only each section of the template if existing.
+  - IMPORTANT: Fill only each section of the template if existing.
-  - For inheritance only add the base class and implemented interfaces.
+  - IMPORTANT: For inheritance only add the base class and implemented interfaces.
   - Follow any instructions in the template.

 ### Execution Phase